krzysztofzablocki/Sourcery/guides/Writing templates.md

 #### Rules:

-- Multiple annotations can occur on the same line
+- Multiple annotations can occur on the same line, separated with `,`
-- You can add multiline annotations.
-Multiple annotations values with the same key are merged into array
+- You can add multiline annotations
+- Multiple annotations values with the same key are merged into array
 - You can interleave annotations with documentation
 - Sourcery scans all `sourcery:` annotations in the given comment block above the source until first non-comment/doc line
 - Using `/*` and `*/` for annotation comment you can put it on the same line with your code.
-This is usefull for annotating methods parameters, enum case associated values.
+This is usefull for annotating methods parameters and enum case associated values.
 All such annotations should be placed in one comment block.
-When using inline annotations for enum cases, cases must be separated with `;`
+Do not mix inline and regular annotations for the same declaration (usin inline and block annotations is fine)!

 #### Format: